 The Doctor of Philosophy degree in Aerospace Engineering is intended for students who have earned an MS or BS degree in Aerospace Engineering, Mechanical Engineering or a closely related field of Engineering.

-Total Credit Hours Required: 72 Credit hours minimum beyond the bachelor's degree 42 Credit hours minimum beyond the master's degree.
+Total Credit Hours Required: 72 Credit hours minimum beyond the bachelor's degree and 42 Credit hours minimum beyond the master's degree.

 Program Prerequisites